AliAryanTech/whatsapp-bot-3/README.md

 ## About The Project

 If you want an easy start on getting commands on your [Whatsapp](https://web.whatsapp.com) bot.
-This project comes in with many in-built useful and flexible features, this is the only template project you will need:
+This project comes in with many in-built useful and flexible features, this is the only template project you will need

 Here's why: